Chart Color Schemes

 Health performance in Penrith is well below average with a range of health conditions having marked impacts on both younger and older age cohorts

-Mental health issues and asthma are the most prevalent conditions in the area, affecting 12.4% and 9.3% of residents respectively.
-Conversely, 62.6% of Penrith residents report no medical ailments, compared to 69.5% across Greater Sydney.
-The percentage of seniors aged 65 and over is higher in Penrith at 17.8%, with 3,624 people, than in Greater Sydney at 14.1%.
-Health outcomes among seniors mirror the general population's health profile, presenting similar challenges.
+Mental health issues and asthma are the most prevalent conditions in Penrith, affecting 12.4% and 9.3% of residents respectively.
+Conversely, 62.6% of residents report no medical ailments, which is lower than the 69.5% reported across Greater Sydney.
+The area has a higher proportion of seniors aged 65 and over, with 17.8% (3,762 people) compared to 14.1% in Greater Sydney.
+Health outcomes among seniors in Penrith are generally aligned with the broader population's health profile.

 Frequently Asked Questions - Health